-Appendix 15 Guidance for the vehicle compliance test (in addition to the MoT standard) and vehicle specifications
+Appendix 14 Guidance for the vehicle compliance test (in addition to the MoT standard) and vehicle specifications

-Hackney Carriages and Private Hire vehicles are required to undertake a vehicle inspection (Compliance test) which is equivalent to the MOT standard, but which also considers other requirements in addition to the MOT standard test.
-Vehicles are tested to ensure they are compliant with the licence conditions and safe for public use.

-The vehicle compliance test must be carried out by one of the nominated garages (see appendix 20).
+- 1.1 Hackney Carriages and Private Hire vehicles are required to undertake a vehicle inspection (Compliance test) which is equivalent to the MOT standard, but which also considers other requirements in addition to the MOT standard test which relate to licensed vehicles.
+Vehicles are tested to ensure they are compliant with the licence conditions and safe for public use. - 1.2 The vehicle compliance test must be carried out by one of the nominated garages (these are available on the website).
 The MOT may be carried out at any VoSA licensed testing station or a nominated garage.
-The vehicle compliance test must be carried out to coincide with the renewal of the vehicle licence.

-All vehicles are required to be tested twice a year, six months apart.
-One test must be the MOT.

-If in the testers' opinion any of the requirements are not met or vehicle defects affect the safety, performance or appearance of the vehicle or the comfort or convenience of persons carried therein, the items or item should be noted on the inspection schedule and the vehicle failed.
-Should it be considered by the tester that the vehicle is unsafe to be used to carry members of the public the tester is requested to inform the council's licensing team immediately on 01903 737755 or taxis@arun.gov.uk

-The test will consider if the vehicle meets the specifications set out for vehicles and roof signs in addition to the criteria laid out below.
+The vehicle compliance test must be carried out to coincide with the renewal of the vehicle licence. - 1.3 All vehicles are required to be tested twice a year; the tests shall be six months apart.
+One test must be the MOT. - 1.4 If in the testers' opinion any of the requirements are not met or vehicle defects affect the safety, performance or appearance of the vehicle or the comfort or convenience of persons carried therein, the items or item should be noted on the inspection schedule and the vehicle failed.
+Should it be considered by the tester that the vehicle is unsafe to be used to carry members of the public the tester is requested to inform the Council's Licensing team immediately on 01903 737755 or taxis@arun.gov.uk - 1.5 The test will consider if the vehicle meets the specifications set out for vehicles and roof signs in addition to the criteria laid out below.

-Proprietors are reminded that:
+2 Proprietors are reminded that:

-They should arrange for their vehicles to be inspected as soon as possible prior to the current compliance certificate expiry date.
-However, in line with MOT tests the compliance test can be carried out not more than one month before the licence expires.

-The Contractor will be carrying out inspection work only.
+- 2.1 They should arrange for their vehicles to be inspected as soon as possible prior to the current compliance certificate expiry date.
+However, in line with MOT tests the compliance test can be carried out not more than one month before the licence expires. - 2.2 The Contractor will be carrying out inspection work only.
 If any faults are found the Contractor may make repairs if requested only after the full inspection has been completed.
-Under no circumstances will any repair work be undertaken during the vehicle inspection.

-The Contractor's inspection will cover the mechanical condition of the vehicle, also its interior and exterior condition and appearance.

-All vehicles must have a vehicle compliance test inspection sheet indicating that the vehicle has passed the test.
-The test sheet will be issued from the testing garage upon vehicles being passed as fit to be licensed.

-The inspection fee must be paid when the vehicle is presented for inspection.

-No application for either a hackney carriage or private hire vehicle licence will be considered without a successful completion of the vehicle compliance test.
+Under no circumstances will any repair work be undertaken during the vehicle inspection. - 2.3 The Contractor's inspection will cover the mechanical condition of the vehicle, also its interior and exterior condition and appearance. - 2.4 All vehicles must have a vehicle compliance test inspection sheet indicating that the vehicle has passed the test.
+The test sheet will be issued from the testing garage upon vehicles being passed as fit to be licensed. - 2.5 The inspection fee must be paid when the vehicle is presented for inspection. - 2.6 No application for either a hackney carriage or private hire vehicle licence will be considered without a successful completion of the vehicle compliance test.
 The test will be valid for a year from date of the licence.

-Vehicle Inspection
+3 Vehicle Inspection

-The compliance test shall be carried out in line with the VOSA standard for MOT's and the following items which are in addition to the normal inspection criteria.
+3.1 The compliance test shall be carried out in line with the VOSA standard for MOT's and the following items which are in addition to the normal inspection criteria.

-Reversing lamps, fog lamps
+3.2 Reversing lamps, fog lamps